christinang89/smarthome/README.md

-smartlights
+smarthome
 ===========

-API for controlling lights in the house
+API for controlling lights & lock in the house

-Only works for my house though lololol
+Only works for my house though.

-Thanks @bencxr -- I must disclaim that the bad style is my fault lolol
+Thanks @bencxr for the guidance -- I must disclaim that the bad style is my fault :/ lololol